ocarnes/Grindstone/README.md

 previous stage.
 Grindstone aims to solve that problem by sitting between stages of the pipeline and ensuring that any object passing from one stage to another is complete and error-free.

-  Targeting an initial set of errors provided by the UC Denver Digital Animation Center (DAC), Grindstone was constructed using the Maya Python API to expose a selection of error-checking and error-correcting functionality with the touch of a button.
+&nbsp;&nbsp;&nbsp;&nbsp;Targeting an initial set of errors provided by the UC Denver Digital Animation Center (DAC), Grindstone was constructed using the Maya Python API to expose a selection of error-checking and error-correcting functionality with the touch of a button.
 At its core, Grindstone is a script deployment platform that allows developers to register their own error-checks/fixes and present